pandorahsbox/Pandorah/README.md

 - 👋 Hi, I’m @pandorahsbox
 - 👀 I’m interested in ... passing my classes
 - 🌱 I’m currently learning ...
 Java
-- 💞️ I’m looking to collaborate on ... crying in my dorm and eating chicken nuggets
+- 💞️ I’m looking to collaborate on ... crying in my dorm and eating gyoza
 - Fun fact, Doug Lea is one of my professors.

 <!---